Dialogical Medication Therapy Safety

 Foto von Usman Yousaf auf Unsplash

-On a Friday afternoon in March 2025, I stumbled across a LinkedIn post by a pharmacist.
-It captivates my attention as several experts from my network have already commented on it.
+On a Friday afternoon in March 2025, I stumbled upon a LinkedIn post by a pharmacist.
+It captures my attention because several experts from my network have already commented on it.
 The pharmacist describes a case where she advised a patient against taking two medications simultaneously.
-However, the patient received feedback from two doctors that the combination was okay.
+However, the patient received feedback from two doctors that the combination was fine.

 I wonder: Did the patient really speak with both doctors?
 The simple confirmation seems superficial.
-Presumably, the patient did not take on her responsibility and avoided direct confrontation.
+Presumably, the patient did not fulfill her responsibility and avoided direct confrontation.

 How should professionals proceed in such situations?
-The lack of dialogue between pharmacy, general practitioner, and specialist is concerning.
-Rigid processes, responsibilities, and personal sensitivities often prevent constructive collaboration.
+The lack of dialogue between the pharmacy, general practitioner, and specialist is concerning.
+Often, rigid processes and responsibilities, as well as personal sensitivities, prevent constructive collaboration.

-In my opinion, we must not blindly rely on care pathways or digital tools like the electronic patient record (ePA).
-This individual case demonstrates that.
-Until the ePA provides a reliable medication therapy safety check, direct communication between all parties involved remains essential – especially when it’s a matter of life and death.
+In my opinion, we should not blindly rely on care pathways or digital tools like the electronic patient record (ePA).
+This individual case shows that.
+Until the ePA offers a reliable medication therapy safety check, direct communication between all parties involved remains essential – especially when it comes to life and death.

 Frank Stratmann